 Parque Bolivar is a quick yet quintessential and iconic stop on any Guayaquil itinerary.
 It’s here where you can find Guayaquil’s resident land iguanas lazily hanging out right in the middle of the otherwise busy city.
 That’s why the park is also known as Parque de las Iguanas, or Iguana Park.
-This city square with iguanas is also referred to as Parque Seminario, but don’t let the multiple different names confuse you, as it’s all the same place.
+This city square with iguanas is also referred to as Parque Seminario, but don’t let the multiple different names confuse you.
+It’s all the same place.

-If you’ve come from the Galapagos, you may not be overly impressed.
 But do know that this is a different species of iguanas than what is found on the islands.
-And if for anyone heading that way, this is a great precursor of what’s to come.
+And for anyone heading to the Galapagos, this Iguana Park can be a great precursor of what’s to come.

 9) Explore Downtown Guayaquil

 The Iguana Park isn’t the only place in downtown Guayaquil worth straying off the Malecon for.
 That may be the most popular attraction amidst Guayaquil’s downtown, but it’s worth taking a wander further throughout downtown Guayaquil to explore other parks, monuments, churches, and architectural gems.
 It’s a safe bet to do this during the day.